 Humans on Roshar are significantly more diverse than other worlds.

 Fantastic Caste System: Many different cultures have different caste systems.
 People in the three Vorin kingdoms are divided into Lighteyes and Darkeyes, on the Peaks people are divided by birth order, in Barbathnum power is given based on your age, etc.

 Multicolored Hair: A personís hair color is so defined by their origin that people of mixed race have proportionately different colors in their hair.

 A warrior race, and the ethnicity most of the viewpoint characters belong to.
 They are ruled by ten Highprinces, who were recently united (in theory) by a king.

-Blood Knight: When in battle Alethi (or at least Brighteyes) feel a battle lust known as the Thrill.
+Blood Knight: When in battle Alethi (or at least Lighteyes) feel a battle lust known as the Thrill.
 This is actually caused by a very powerful Voidspren.

 A merchant people from the island nation of Thaylenah.
 They practice Alethi Vorinism, and are known for their long eyebrows.

 Unusual Eyebrows: Thaylen eyebrows are so long that they are tucked behind their ears.